How to Become an Auto Appraiser: Education and Career Roadmap

 Step 3: Decide to Work Independently or with a Firm

 The auto appraiser may choose to work exclusively with one insurance firm or independently as a 1099 independent contractor.
-Those who choose to work as an independent contactor may work with multiple insurance agencies.
+Those who choose to work as an independent contractor may work with multiple insurance agencies.

 - Maintain familiarity with changing laws and policies.
 After acquiring a license if one is required, auto appraisers must remain up-to-date on new and changing state and federal laws and how courts handle insurance claims.
 Many companies hold seminars ensuring their employees' familiarity with new policies and laws.
 Appraisers may also obtain continuing education through the National Automotive Technicians Education Foundation's Continuing Automotive Service Education (CASE) program.